Presidental Library

 President Franklin D. Roosevelt raised private funds and built the first presidential library housing archives and preserving the written word in letters, audio recordings and photographs for generations to study.
 The insight provided by these priceless historic remembrances give visitors a gift to the past and with a bit of fortuitous luck, a hint of the future.
 There are currently thirteen Presidential libraries with the majority lying in middle America.
 There are two on the East Coast and two on the West Coast.

 The Reagan Library opened in 1991 and gives an insight to the young Reagan during the years of radio and television notoriety with terrific black and white photos of the charismatic “Dutch” Reagan at the microphone announcing the sports.
 With over 50 films and the adoration of his second wife, Nancy Davis, he began his assent to the Oval Office with two terms as California governor.
 As President, Reagan wrote in his diary every day of his two consecutive terms.
-As the oldest President, his gifted insights and personal handwriting are a study in Forever itself.
+As the oldest President, his gifted insights and personal handwriting are a study in itself.

 Poignant and heart wrenching video recalls the assignation attempt in the early Presidential years of Reagan and defying the odds by healing quickly, gave America its most beloved conservative Republican President and Great Communicator.
 It helped solidify his memory to many as the most influential President in the 20th Century.